evgenytsydenov/ieee118_power_flow_data/convention.md

 - "region" --- name of region where the bus is located
 - "in_service" --- if the bus is in service (not in maintenance)
 - "v_rated_kv" --- rated voltage of the bus in kilovolts
+- "x_coordinate" and "y_coordinate" --- coordinates of the bus

 ### Branches